amd/ryzen-ai-documentation/docs/inst.rst

 Runtime IPU Binary Selection
 ############################

-The IPU binaries are located inside the Vitis AI Execution Provider package.
+The IPU binaries are located inside the setup package.
 Selecting an IPU binary is a required step every time the application is run from a new terminal.
 For example, IPU binary 1x4.xclbin is selected as below

 .. code-block::

-   set XLNX_VART_FIRMWARE=C:\path\to\1x4.xclbin
+   set XLNX_VART_FIRMWARE=C:\path\to\ryzen-ai-sw-xx\ryzen-ai-sw-xx\voe-xx-win_amd64\1x4.xclbin

-Ryzen AI Software platform provides a couple of IPU binaries (1x4.xclbin and 5x4.xclbin) using different configurations on the IPU device.
+Ryzen AI Software platform provides multiple IPU binaries using different configurations on the IPU device.
 Refer to the :doc:`runtime_setup` page for more details on IPU binaries.

 Runtime Configuration File
 ##########################